johnbender/jqm-rails/doc/post.md

 On validation failure the content of `/users` is effectively identical to `/users/new` save for the possible addition of the error message markup.
 The problem is that the page content for `/users` also has a form that submits to `/users` as its action which is the aforementioned noop.

-The solution we normally recommend is to add `data-ajax=false` on the form so which will prevent the framework from hijacking the submit.
-Unfortunately that also means no animation/transition.
-One quick way to get around the problem and retain the nice transitions is to differentiate the action path with a url parameter (`app/helpers/application_helper.rb`).
+The solution we normally recommend is to add `data-ajax=false` on the form which will prevent the framework from hijacking the submit.
+Unfortunately that also means it won't pull the content and apply an animation/transition.
+One quick way to get around the problem and retain the nice transitions is to differentiate the action path with a url parameter with a helper (`app/helpers/application_helper.rb`).

 ```ruby
 # NOTE severely pushing the "clever" envelope here